reachael/donation-analytics/README.md

 * 5-digit zip code of the contributor
 * 4-digit year of the contribution
 * running percentile of contributions received from repeat donors to a recipient streamed in so far for this zip code and calendar year
-* total amount of contributions received by recipient from the contributor's zip code streamed in so far in this calendar year from repeat donors
+* total amount received by recipient from the contributor's zip code streamed in so far in this calendar year from repeat donors
 * total number of transactions received by recipient from the contributor's zip code streamed in so far this calendar year from repeat donors